The Rate-Distortion Function and Excess-Distortion Exponent of Sparse Regression Codes with Optimal Encoding: Introduction

 \section{Introduction}

-Developing practical codes for lossy compression at rates approaching Shannon's rate-distortion bound has long been an important goal in information theory.
+\IEEEPARstart{D}{eveloping} practical codes for lossy compression at rates approaching Shannon's rate-distortion bound has long been an important goal in information theory.
 A practical compression code requires a codebook with low storage complexity as well as encoding and decoding with low computational complexity.
-A class of codes called Sparse Superposition Codes or Sparse Regression Codes (SPARCs) has been recently proposed for lossy compression with the squared-error distortion criterion \cite{RVGaussianML, RVGaussFeasible}.
-These codes were introduced by Barron and Joseph for communcation over the AWGN channel \cite{AntonyML, AntonyFast}.
+Sparse Superposition Codes or Sparse Regression Codes (SPARCs) are a recent class of codes introduced by Barron and Joseph, originally for communcation over the AWGN channel \cite{AntonyML, AntonyFast}.
+They were subsequently used for lossy compression with the squared-error distortion criterion in \cite{KontSPARC,RVGaussianML, RVGaussFeasible}.
 The codewords in a SPARC are linear combinations of columns of a design matrix $\mbf{A}$.
 The storage complexity of the code is proportional to the size of the matrix, which is polynomial in the block length $n$.
-A computationally efficient encoder for compression with SPARCs was proposed in \cite{RVGaussFeasible} and shown to achieve rates approaching the Shannon rate-distortion function for Gaussian sources.
+A computationally efficient encoder for compression with SPARCs was proposed in \cite{RVGaussFeasible} and shown to achieve rates approaching the Shannon rate-distortion function for i.i.d.
+Gaussian sources.